hotwax/oms-documentation/Fulfillment/APIs/Update orders.md

 # Update Order API

-Updates orders that are currently in progress and have not yet been shipped, to update the orders, you will need to call the `updateOrder` endpoint with the POST method.
+Updates orders that are currently in progress and have not yet been shipped, to update the orders, you will need to call the `updateOrder` endpoint with the `/POST` method.
 There are two main reasons for updating orders: changing the shipment box and rejecting specific order items.

 ## Request